JuKnrd/TENSOAP-FAST/README.md

 # Committee Models

-Later versions of TENSOAP-FAST are able to use committee models to make predictions (for backwards compatibility, it can also use models produced by earlier versions of this code using `sagpr_convert_model`; to do this, the `-nc` flag should given to `sagpr_apply`).
+Later versions of TENSOAP-FAST are able to use committee models to make predictions.
 To use a committee model, the `-w` flag of `sagpr_convert` should be given a *list* of weights files (e.g. `-w WEIGHTS.*.npy`), and if a calibration factor is desired, this is specified by the `-a` flag.

 # Maintenance